 Chew your food thoroughly for better digestion and surprisingly less weight gain.

-Word games have many benefits; one for me was the word “fletcherise."
+Word games have many benefits; one for me was the discovery of what it means to “fletcherise."

 It was first coined after a man called Horace Fletcher.
 He recommended chewing each mouthful 32 times, and Wikipedia says even up to 100.
 He became known as “The Great Masticator.”

 He had a good many followers including John Rockefeller, Henry James and Mark Twain; and even more critics, some of which were unfounded.
-One was that chewing food so much turned it into a liquid diet, reducing the bulk and fibre which would cause constipation.
+One was that chewing food so much turned it into a liquid diet, reducing the bulk and fibre which would cause constipation; that's absolute nonsense.

-I have noticed though, fascinated as I am by whole grains, that eating a mealie takes up to ten minutes and that each mouthful does indeed need thirty or more chews; and is perhaps one of the reasons that few people will enjoy corn on the cob with any regularity.
-It just takes too damn long to eat!
+I have noticed though, fascinated as I am by whole grains that eating a mealie takes up to ten minutes and that each mouthful does indeed need thirty or more chews; and is perhaps one of the reasons that few people still enjoy corn on the cob with any regularity.
+It just takes too damn long to finish!

-Delaying eating also has some virtues.
-Researchers have found that the obese will actually lose weight if they practice what is called “intermittent fasting.”
+Delaying meals also has some virtues.
+Researchers have found that the obese will actually lose weight if they practise what is called “intermittent fasting.”
 It’s done by increasing the time between supper and breakfast.
 Even though we eat exactly the same food, less of it ends up in the wrong places.

 Japanese researchers have found that the more we chew our food, the less likely we are to become diabetic; and this despite the fact that added nutrients are actually absorbed if we fletcherise.